RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

-### Question # 1 - Which	concept	of	cloud	computing	pertains	to	the	ability	for	a	cloudcustomer	and	users	to	access	their	services	through	a	variety	of	different devices	and	locations?
+### Question # 1 - Which	concept	of	cloud	computing	pertains	to	the	ability	for	a	cloud customer	and	users	to	access	their	services	through	a	variety	of	different devices	and	locations?
 A.	Interoperability
 B.	Open	source
 **C.**	Broad	network	access